OSHC and the Australian Health Care System

 South Australia has a government dental service for children under 18 years old.
 This service is free for kids yet to start school and $50 for dental services for older children in a calendar year.

 For more information, see the Students with Children page.

-However, OSHC generally doesn't cover dental or optical consultations, or stays in private hospitals. if you use services outside of your OSHC policy, then you'll be charged and there will be only very limited reimbursement.
+However, OSHC generally doesn't cover dental or optical consultations or stays in private hospitals.
+If you use services outside of your OSHC policy, you'll be charged, and there will be only minimal reimbursement.